-- At the instigation of the chairman of the assessment committee that is to be appointed for the purposes of assessing a Master Thesis Project the Board of Examiners will appoint an assessment committee of at least three members, the chairman included.
-On behalf of the Board of Examiners, the official secretary will approve the composition of the assessment committee. - 2.
+- At the instigation of the chairperson of the assessment committee that is to be appointed for the purposes of assessing a Master Thesis Project, the Board of Examiners will appoint an assessment committee of at least three members, the chairperson included.
+On behalf of the Board of Examiners, the mandated will approve the composition of the assessment committee. - 2.
 Those able to serve on the assessment committee are: - anyone who is an academic member of staff at Delft University of Technology or at any other Dutch or foreign university, - external experts as described in Article 5, subsection 2. - 3.
-The chairman of the assessment committee must be a professor within the Construction Management and Engineering programme.
-At least three of the members of the assessment committee, the chairman included, must belong to at least two different sections within Delft University of Technology. - 4.
-Regarding Article 28, the member of the assessment committee from the second section must at least participate in the deliberations from the moment of the assessment of the draft report text referred to in subsection 7.
+The chairperson of the assessment committee must be a (full) professor or associate professor within the Construction Management and Engineering programme.
+At least three of the members of the assessment committee, the chairperson included, must belong to at least two different sections within Delft University of Technology.
+At least two members of the committee must be (full) professor, associate professor, assistant professor or lecturer.
+One member can be a researcher or PhD candidate. - 4.
+The member of the assessment committee from the second section must at least participate in the deliberations from the moment of the assessment of the draft report text referred to in subsection 7 of article 24.